whitneyburton/portfolios/students/1703-back/adam-gunther/20170802-adam-gunther.md

 ## Areas of Emphasis

-> I set out to learn how to provide and consume APIs, utilize internal APIs, and learn some javascript to provide better UI/UX.
-I learned how to use Action Cable, AJAX, background workers and microservices.
+> I learned how to provide and consume APIs, utilize internal APIs, and learn some javascript to provide better UI/UX.
+I challenged myself to learn how to use Action Cable, AJAX, background workers and microservices.

 ## Self-Assessment